Quando le luci si spengono. Prospettive future per la progettazione della casa intelligente

-• Mila Stepanovic Politecnico di Milano (Italy)
+• Mila Stepanovic Politecnico di Milano (Italia)

 DOI: